feyzadevops/k8s-multi-master/README.md

 ## Kubernetes Installation

-Files are downloaded to the same directory.
+Files are downloaded to the same directory and edit the hosts file.
 In the setup-master-nodes.sh file, KEEPALIVED_VIP, KEEPALIVED_SRC_IP and NETWORK_INTERFACE are set according to their own server.
 After setting, the setup-master-nodes.sh script is run on the master nodes.
 ```bash
 chmod +x setup-master-nodes.sh
 ./setup-master-nodes.sh